jslatts/stalker/Readme.md

 Stalker is a utility to watch a directory tree for incoming files.
 When if finds one, it will fire off a callback function __OF YOUR CHOICE!__.

-It should be smart enough to multiple files/folders being dropped into the directory being stalked.
+It should be smart enough to handle multiple files/folders being dropped into the directory being stalked.

 ## Installation